Signature Private Tour · 13 Days · 12 Nights

 The Windy City of the Atlantic

-Drive west to the Atlantic coast and arrive in Essaouira — a UNESCO-listed fortified port city of extraordinary beauty.
-Blue-painted fishing boats bob in the ancient harbour.
-Wind-battered sea ramparts look out over the grey-green Atlantic.
-Inside the medina, woodworkers craft thuya root furniture and jewellers work in silver, while women outside the city press argan oil at a cooperative founded to support Berber livelihoods.
-Walk the ramparts at sunset with the wind at your back and seafood grilling in every direction.
-This is a very different Morocco — cooler, wilder, and deeply lovely.
+Drive west through argan tree forests (where you'll see goats climbing in the branches) to the Atlantic coast.
+Essaouira is a UNESCO-listed fortified port of extraordinary beauty: blue-painted fishing boats bob in the ancient harbour, sea ramparts overlook the grey-green Atlantic, and inside the medina woodworkers craft thuya root furniture while women press argan oil at a Berber cooperative.
+Walk the ramparts at sunset with the wind at your back.

 • Essaouira UNESCO medina